Last updated on September 9, 2021.

 Recently, my plastic shower curtain bit the dust – it’s beyond repair now.
 My family moved into our house about 3 years ago, and at the time, although I’d always been a huge recycler and I was environmentally conscious, I didn’t really KNOW about the scale of the plastic problem yet.
 So this was the plastic shower curtain liner we purchased – a standard PEVA (polyethylene vinyl acetate) liner that is found in many homes because of its low cost and effectiveness.
 It had that new plastic smell that we have all come to associate with new and clean.
 This was before I knew that that smell was actually the off-gassing of toxins, such as phthalates, toluene, ethylbenzene, phenol, methyl isobutyl ketone, xylene, acetophenone, and cumene.
 Yuck, what are all of those things?
-I can’t begin to explain all of the complexity of these chemicals, but I can tell you that research points to illnesses resulting from the inhalation of such chemicals over time.
+At the time, I didn’t understand what those chemicals were, but I found that research indicated that they are harmful to human health.

 Mold and repairs